 The unique locking mechanism of the Remington 51 is rather difficult to describe in words.
 It has been labeled as a “momentum block” system and as a “blowback/recoil” system, in an effort to differentiate it from a simple blowback action, a delayed blowback action, or a standard locked recoil action.
 R.K.
 Wilson considered it a type of delayed blowback mechanism, and that seems reasonable to me, though others may certainly disagree.
 The Remington U.M.C. company, in one of its advertising brochures, stated: “Breech remains positively locked until bullet has left the muzzle--not a blow-back action.”

 The gun consists of the usual receiver and slide components, but the breech block is separate.
 Sometimes the breech block is referred to as being in two parts, the rearmost portion that supports the rear of the firing pin being integral with the slide.
 But the moveable portion is independent of both slide and receiver, and since it contains the firing pin, firing pin spring, and the extractor it is usually referred to as the breech block.
 When recoil begins, the slide moves toward the rear.
-The breach block remains locked to the receiver until the slide moves backward approximately 0.083 inches.
-Hence the breech is effectively sealed until the bullet exits the barrel and breech pressure drops to a safe level.
+The breach block remains against the back of the cartridge until the slide moves backward approximately 0.083 inches.
 The slide continues its rearward motion for a further 0.2 inches, whereupon the moveable portion of the breech block is lifted out of engagement with the receiver and effectively becomes part of the slide as it recoils.
 The cartridge is ejected in the usual manner; a new round is stripped from the magazine and chambered by the returning slide.
 An advantage of Pedersen’s moveable breech block design is that it allows for a lighter slide than a straight blowback operated pistol, and hence an overall lighter weapon.

 Remington wanted a piece of the military market, but were informed by the U.S. Army that any gun submitted would have to be chambered for the .45 auto cartridge.
 So in 1917 they developed a .45 version of Pedersen’s design, which was designated the Model 53.
 The pistol was an enlarged version of the Model 51, with an external hammer, a slide lock/release lever, and no safeties.
 When informed that the pistol was ready for testing, the Army responded ambivalently.
 They placed an order for 150 ,000 Model 1911s from Remington, and informed them that they would test the new pistol if submitted.
 Remington took the order for the 1911s as a silent rejection of their M53 and never followed up with the Army.
 However, a group of Navy and Marine officers visited the Remington factory on 4 April 1918 and indicated that since they were unable to obtain sufficient quantities of the Model 1911 to meet their requirements they were interested in examining the M53.